 The four takhi mares from Prague Zoo, plus “their” stallion (darker horse on the left).

-We went on a morning “game drive” and had a great encounter with this purely wild harem.
+We went on a morning “game drive” and had a great encounter with this purely wild family group.

 I worked my way slowly towards them, always going at a diagonal and stopping if it looked like they were tensing up.
 They were definitely more cautious and ready to run than the takhi at Hustai who are far more used to seeing humans walking around.